ansys/pyfluent/doc/source/getting_started/faqs.rst

 The ``README.md`` file for the PyAnsys Github account lists the primary public PyAnsys libraries.
 The links in this list are to the documentation for the respective libraries.
-In addition to general usage information, the documenation for a library includes many practical examples.
+In addition to general usage information, the documentation for a library includes many practical examples.

 How do you launch Fluent using PyFluent?
 ----------------------------------------